 Your main HoneyBook account will be the original account with which you signed up.
 From there, you can add in any number of additional companies/brands.
 You’ll still manage your HoneyBook subscription through this main account.
-(Have multiple accounts that you need to merge together?
-Contact us!)

 Login credentials (one login will allow team members access to any company to which they've been added)